CBD pedestrian only phase crossings

 Best routes for drivers

-Cars travelling through the city are encouraged to take Bathurst, Barrack and Melville streets, which are all prioritised for vehicles.
-Brisbane Street is also a priority route for vehicles but currently closed to eastbound traffic between Murray and Elizabeth streets.
+Cars travelling through the city are encouraged to take Bathurst, Barrack and Melville streets.
+These are all prioritised for vehicles.
+Brisbane Street is also a priority route for vehicles, but currently closed to eastbound traffic between Murray and Elizabeth streets.

 We will be installing additional road signage to help drivers who are travelling through the city to another destination find the fastest route.